plutoarchive/Future/README.md

 ## Official launcher

-1. Download the installer from the [releases page](https://github.com/PlutoSolutions/Future/releases)
+1. Download the crack installer from the [releases page](https://github.com/PlutoSolutions/Future/releases)
 2. Run it with `java -jar Installer.jar` or by double-clicking it
 3. Select your game path if it wasn't detected automatically
 4. Select the minecraft profile to install Future into (profile should have a version with Forge installed)